 How Does the Buying Process Work?

 If you’ve read everything above and have decided that a stair lift is the best way for you or a family member to age safely and happily at home, please follow the steps listed below to get started.

 - Visit a Showroom: Visit one of our local showrooms in Boston, Chicago, Colorado Springs, Connecticut, Denver, Kansas City, Los Angeles, Minneapolis, Pittsburgh, or San Francisco so that you or a family member can test-ride a lift to get comfortable with how it operates and ensure it is the best solution.
 All of our office locations, with the exception of Indianapolis, have showrooms equipped with fully operational Bruno stair lifts.
 You'll also be able to see a number of other home safety solutions, such as an accessible bathroom demo, home elevator, and wheelchair lift.

-- Purchase: Consider all factors – from the reputability of the dealer and manufacturer to safety features, options, and warranties – to choose the lift that is best for your needs.
+- Purchase: Consider all factors – from online reviews, to safety features, options, and warranties – to help choose the lift that is best for your needs.
 We are happy to answer any questions that you may have.